 As an RHS-certified training centre, Lackham has an abundance of indoor and outdoor teaching facilities for horticulture.
 At the heart of Lackham is the Walled Garden, a series of greenhouses and the Zoological Garden.
 And with 1600 acres of land encompassing woodlands, wetlands, sports pitches and amenity lawns, there is no end of outdoor space for our students to learn in.

-Lackham is currently undergoing £9m worth of redevelopment funded by an investment from the Swindon and Wiltshire Local Enterprise Partnership (SWLEP).
+Lackham has undergone £9m worth of redevelopment funded by an investment from the Swindon and Wiltshire Local Enterprise Partnership (SWLEP).
 Some of the new developments include:

-When complete, the cutting-edge AgriTech Centre will become the centrepiece of Lackham.
-Positioned right at the heart of the campus, the building will host state-of-the-art tech and science teaching facilities, and a media display wall with a live feed of data, statistics and visuals from the new Robotic Dairy at Home Farm.
+The cutting-edge AgriTech Centre has become the centrepiece of Lackham.
+Positioned right at the heart of the campus, the building hosts state-of-the-art tech and science teaching facilities, and a media display wall with a live feed of data, statistics and visuals from the new Robotic Dairy at Home Farm.

 Completed in Spring 2020, the impressive new Animal Resource Centre features zoo-standard enclosures for Lackham’s wide range of animals.
 Not only does the centre provide attractive, high-welfare environments for our animals, but the new facilities give students the chance to experience working and learning in a real industry environment.

-Lackham will see a new robotic milking parlour joining its 140-cow dairy unit at Home Farm, which will become the classroom for the College’s new Higher National Diploma in Dairy Engineering, developed in partnership with T H WHITE and DeLaval.
-The Parlour will feature market-leading DeLaval robotics and software.
+Lackham has a new robotic milking parlour joining its 140-cow dairy unit at Home Farm, which has become the classroom for the College’s new Higher National Diploma in Dairy Engineering, developed in partnership with T H WHITE and DeLaval.
+The Parlour features market-leading DeLaval robotics and software.
 To find out more about this innovative course, click here.

 In the first phase of development, the two upper floors of Lackham House were transformed into a modern teaching centre, with a dedicated common room for university level students alongside new computer suites and classrooms.
 Lackham offers various university level courses in Animal, Agriculture and Environmental Science – browse these courses here.